Mr Lucien Wong, SC

 Mr Yee started his legal practice in the Attorney-General’s Chambers (AGC) in 1991.
 He has held appointments in the Civil Division, the International Affairs Division and the Criminal Justice Division of the AGC and in the Ministry of Law.
 He was the Director-General of the International Affairs Division from 2008-2012.

 Mr Yee served as the Second Solicitor-General from 1 January 2011, before being appointed as Judicial Commissioner on 1 February 2013.
 He was appointed Senior Counsel in January 2013.

 Mr Yee was appointed the Solicitor-General on 1 February 2014 and assumed office as Deputy Attorney-General on 14 January 2017.

-Mr Nair was appointed and assumed office as the Deputy Attorney-General on 1 March 2017.
+He was appointed and assumed office as Deputy Attorney-General on 1 January 2021.

 Mr Ang Cheng Hock, SC